-The GPD completes Form 2.2P with the RS(s).
-The student also signs Form 2.2P confirming that the thesis submitted is the final version and is ready for distribution to the examining committee.
-Form 2.2P and the thesis are sent to SGPS.
+The GPD completes this form with the RS(s).
+The student also signs Form 2.2M signifying that the thesis submitted to the program office is the final version and is ready for distribution to the examining committee.
+Form 2.2M and any other relevant information is sent to SGPS.